m0xpd/Double_DDS/README.txt

 Double_DDS
 ==========

-Controlling 2 AD9850 DDS Modules to generate VFO and BFO Signals for a Superhet
+Controlling 2 AD9850 DDS Modules or an Si5351
+to generate VFO and BFO Signals for a Superhet

 This repository presents resources associated with the SPRAT Article RF Generation for Superhets